Super Tuesday lessons: 7 key takeaways from a big night

 So far, Sanders has barely, if at all, improved on his 2016 performance with African Americans in Southern states.
 But it remains to be seen if that will translate in other parts of the country.
 NBC News exit polls found that Biden won 62 percent of black voters in the South and 33 percent of black voters in other states.
 Most of the contests in the next two weeks occur outside the South.

-Biden has history on his side — the winner of black voters in each of the last five contested Democrats primaries has gone on to win the nomination.
+Biden has history on his side — the winner of black voters in each of the last five contested Democratic primaries has gone on to win the nomination.

 5. Bloomberg's big (losing) bet